jnhthomp/ClassNotes/React/Course/03-ReactBasics.md

 Next we need to add props as an argument
-We also need to pass the expenses array into the Expenses component from App.jsx To do this import the expenses component into App.jsx (you don't need ExpenseItems anymore) Call the Expences component and pass the expenses array (as items and rename within Expenses component when calling values on props) into it
+We also need to pass the expenses array into the Expenses component from App.jsx To do this import the expenses component into App.jsx (you don't need ExpenseItems anymore) Call the Expenses component and pass the expenses array (as items and rename within Expenses component when calling values on props) into it
 ```
 // App.jsx
 import Expenses from './components/Expenses';